prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 ### Interpreting the Response

 The `interpretResponse` function will be called when the browser has received the response from your server.
-The function will parse the response and create a bidResponse object.
+The function will parse the response and create a bidResponse object containing one or more bids.
+The adapter should indicate no valid bids by returning an empty array.
+An example showing a single bid:

 {% highlight js %}
-    if (NO_BID || ERROR_BID) {
-      return [];
-    }
+    // if the bid response was empty or an error, return []
+    // otherwise parse the response and return a bidReponses array

     const bidResponses = [];
     const bidResponse = {
 	requestId: bidRequest.bidId,